Operating a food truck

 • Be courteous to customers, staff, and the public.

-• Avoid offensive or intimidating behavior.
+• Create a positive environment free from offensive or intimidating behavior.

 • Ensure employees follow all rules.